How to Apply

 Applications are reviewed as they are received.

-In addition to meeting the Graduate School’s admission criteria, acceptance into the Crop Science and Soil Science graduate programs depends not only on qualifications (background, academic success, GRE scores, letter of interest) but also on the availability of funding and an advisor in the applicant’s area of interest.
+In addition to meeting the Graduate School’s admission criteria, acceptance into the Crop Science and Soil Science graduate programs depends not only on qualifications (background, academic success, optional GRE scores, statement of professional goals) but also on the availability of funding and an advisor in the applicant’s area of interest.
+Positions are limited and students are individually selected by faculty members with matching interests who have an opening for a graduate student.

 The department is responsible for making admission recommendations to the Graduate School.
 Although the department may send unofficial notice of acceptance, the Graduate School is responsible for final admission and issuance of the official admission certificate.